Coworking Space Etiquette: Rules to Live By

 Maintaining Cleanliness and Organization

-Clean up immediately after eating.
-Food odors and visible mess distract others.
-Wipe down surfaces with disinfecting wipes.
+Clean up immediately after eating — food odors and visible mess distract others.
+Keep disinfecting wipes handy and wipe surfaces when needed.

 Mastering Coworking Space Etiquette